PauseAI/pauseai-website/src/posts/risks.md

 ### Deepfakes and impersonification

 Fake content created with AI, also called deepfakes, not only can steal famous people's identities and [create disinformation](https://time.com/6565446/biden-deepfake-audio/), but they can also impersonate you.
-Anyone with photos, videos, or audios of someone and enough knowledge, can create deepfakes of them and use them to commit fraud, harass them, or create sexually nonconsensual material.
+Anyone with photos, videos, or audios of someone and enough knowledge, can create deepfakes of them and use them to commit fraud, harass them, or create sexually non-consensual material.
 About 96% of all deepfake content is sexual material.

 As the section on fake news says, fake media wouldn't be prevented altogether by our proposal, but they could be reduced to a certain extent.
-A not so small extent when you take into account that AI multipurpose systems like chatbots have become really popular and we would be stopping them from being more capable and popular, which could include systems designed with less filters and trainable with new faces.
+A not so small extent when you take into account that AI multipurpose systems like chatbots have become really popular, and we would be stopping them from being more capable and popular, which could include systems designed with fewer filters and trainable with new faces.

 ### Biases and discrimination